 Teens are self-conscious and it’s normal for them to want what their friends have — even if it’s expensive.
 This is a good opportunity to allow them to earn some money (or all) for what they want to buy.
 This fits in with your persona as a Facilitator too — you believe money should be earned, and your teen should learn this too.

-So whether it’s a part-time job, tutoring or doing chores at home, encourage your teen to make their own money.
-Not only does this reinforce the correlation between working, saving money and reaching goals, it also helps instil a sense of independence in these crucial teen years.
+So whether it’s a part-time job, tutoring, or doing chores at home, encourage your teen to make their own money above all.
+Not only does this reinforce the correlation between working, saving money and reaching goals, it also helps instill a sense of independence in these crucial teen years, for instance.

 4. Look At The Bigger Picture